meson800/orbiter-shipyard/README.txt

 ---------------
 StackEditor is not Orbiter Shipyard or IMS, which create one Orbiter vessel out of other sub-vessels.
-StackEditor can certainly help by exporting all of the vessels docked together in Orbiter, but does have any integration features like IMS.
+StackEditor can certainly help by exporting all of the vessels docked together in Orbiter, but does not have any integration features like IMS.

 Installation
 ------------